tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “Go to your room.
 We’ll talk about this in the morning.”
 With that, he went to Chloe.
 I stood there, watching him comfort her and get her back in bed.
 I walked to back to my room shaken, mind whirling.

-What else could I do but try to find some explanation for what I’d just seen?
-I logged in.
+What else could I do, but try to find some explanation for what I’d just seen?
+I scoured the web.
+I poured over Reddit, Google, every social media platform.
 I went down rabbit hole after rabbit hole, not knowing what I was looking for, not having any point of reference for what I’d experienced.
-I’ve poured over Reddit, Google, every social media platform.
 I found videos of “monsters” that all seemed to be ripoffs of bigfoot, chupacabras, vampires…silly stuff.
 AI, hoaxes, unserious.
 I finally stumbled onto some videos of “cryptid sightings” on IG, and I had no idea what it meant.
 I looked deeper.
 This felt the closest I had some to something resembling, behaving like what I saw.
 But there were no real, credible people saying they knew anything more than the posts hinted at.
 I feel asleep in my chair, hunched over my phone.

 In the morning, I came down the stairs sheepishly.
 I heard my dad’s raised voice.
 Was he already starting to rail at me for whatever he thought I did?
 To my surprise, I realized he was in his office, door closed, arguing with someone.
 Then silence.
 His door opened and he saw me.
 Me waved for me to come in.
 I faced him, preparing to stick up for myself.